AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/cloud-convert-modules.md

 # CloudConvert modules

-`Adobe Workfront Fusion` requires an `Adobe Workfront Fusion` license in addition to an `Adobe Workfront` license.
+Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-In a `Adobe Workfront Fusion` scenario, you can connect your `CloudConvert` account to multiple third-party applications and services.
+In a Adobe Workfront Fusion scenario, you can connect your CloudConvert account to multiple third-party applications and services.
 The CloudConvert modules allow you to monitor and manage jobs, tasks, and import and export files in your CloudConvert account.

 * [Connect CloudConvert to Workfront Fusion](#connect)
 * [CloudConvert modules and their fields](#cloudcon)
 * [Troubleshooting](#troubles)

-## Connect CloudConvert to `Workfront Fusion`
+## Connect CloudConvert to Workfront Fusion

-To connect your CloudConvert account to `Workfront Fusion`, you need to obtain the API Key from your CloudConvert account.
+To connect your CloudConvert account to Workfront Fusion, you need to obtain the API Key from your CloudConvert account.

 1. Log in to your CloudConvert account and open your Dashboard.
 1. Open the `Authorization > API Keys` section.
 1. Click `Create New API key`.
 1. Enter the name for the API key, enable the scopes you want to use, then click `Create`.
 1. Copy the provided token and store it in a safe place.
-1. In `Workfront Fusion`, start creating a scenario open the CloudConvert module's `Create a connection` dialog.
+1. In Workfront Fusion, start creating a scenario open the CloudConvert module's `Create a connection` dialog.

    For instructions, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).